cmcantalupo/geopm-legacy-branches/.github/ISSUE_TEMPLATE/change_ext_dep.md

       if this enables testing
 - [ ] All existing features continue to work when dependency is not available
+- [ ] If an external python module dependency was introduced, the new module is added to the requirements.txt and is available via PyPI (pip).
+- [ ] Any external package required by geopmdpy for functionality of the GEOPM service must be provided by RPM or debian packaging from standard Linux distros.
 - [ ] [...]
 - [ ] [...]